ollytom/icinga/README.md

 ### Tests

+Some tests use a fake, in-process Icinga server.
+Not all features of the API are implemented, but on any unsupported request it should report an error.
+The fake server uses an in-memory map to store Icinga2 objects, which maps object's path in the API request (e.g.
+"objects/hosts/text.example.com") to the object's attributes (e.g.
+`check_command` and `display_name`).

-Some tests dial an instance of Icinga2 running on the loopback address and the standard Icinga2 port 5665 ("127.0.0.1:5665").
+Some tests dial an instance of Icinga2 running on the loopback address and the standard Icinga2 port 5665 (`::1:5665`).
 If this fails, those tests are skipped.
-To run these tests, create the following API
+To run these tests, create the following API user:
-user:

-	object ApiUser "root" {
+	object ApiUser "icinga" {
-		password = "icinga"
+		password = name
 		permissions = [ "*" ]
 	}

-Getting data from 127.0.0.1:5665 to an Icinga server is left as an exercise to the reader!
+Getting data from the loopback interface to an Icinga server is left as an exercise to the reader!

 Personally, I run an Alpine Linux virtual machine using qemu.
 You could also use the [official Icinga2 container image][image].